Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 ![image](https://user-images.githubusercontent.com/94720207/166329055-98178c61-af51-4703-89e9-374447f490f7.png)

-- As you can see, from `Eve` we can "see" 2 different Broadcast Domains for 2 different LANs, I found in my old write ups of Networking something useful for this situation:
+- As you can see, from `Eve` we can "see" 2 different Broadcast Domains for 2 different LANs,

+- **I found in my old write ups of Networking something very useful for the next tasks, it talks about Layer 2 types of comunication and how devices at Layer 2 uses MAC Addresses to identify who is every host inside the LAN:

 ![image](https://user-images.githubusercontent.com/94720207/166326956-69553eaf-4a36-4494-9f37-9e19753ed742.png)